 Would I have help advertising my classes?

-Yes!
-We do publicity for all our classes, and these days most students find out about classes through our website or email.
-But we expect instructors to reach out to your own network and put some effort into marketing as well!
+We do publicity for all our classes and reach most students through our website or email newsletters.
+Instructors who reach out to their own network and put some effort into marketing do see a pay off for their efforts as well.

 We’re teaching sometimes dangerous processes.
 As an instructor, is my liability protected?

 Our waivers and insurance indemnify your actions, so long as you are not acting in gross negligence.
-Artisan’s Asylum has general liability insurance, and employees of Artisan’s Asylum are covered by it.
-If you would like to teach as an independent contractor, we request that you obtain your own general liability insurance, and name Artisan’s Asylum as additionally insured.
+Artisan’s Asylum has general liability insurance insuring ‘natural born persons acting as instructors or consultants’ and employees of Artisan’s Asylum.
+If you would like to teach under a corporate umbrella, we request that you obtain your own general liability insurance, and name Artisan’s Asylum as additionally insured.

 What if I want to teach something unrelated to fabrication?